Odeon Marble Arch

 The Regal Cinema was built for A.E.
 Abrahams & his son David A. Abrahams and was the first to open in a small chain of Regal Cinemas in London (others being at West Norwood, Uxbridge and Edmonton).
 The Regal Cinema Marble Arch opened on 29th November 1928 with Al Jolson starring in “The Singing Fool” which ran for 10 weeks before transferring to the Piccadilly Theatre.
 The architect was Clifford Aish, assisted by Frederick Ernest Bromige, and they designed an imposing structure located on the corner of Edgware Road and Oxford Street that had three entrances.
 Construction took seventeen months.

 The interior decorative scheme was the work of Charles Muggeridge who created what is known as an Atmospheric style, which in this case had the setting of a Roman temple that had glades of trees and garlands of creepers that were visible behind the colonnade on the side walls.
 The ceiling had a massive pergola which was covered in golden creeper, through which could be seen an imitation sky with twinkling stars and cloud patterns.

 The Regal Cinema was equipped with a Hill, Norman & Beard designed Christie 4Manual/36Rank theatre pipe organ, the largest in Europe which was opened by Quentin Maclean.
-There was a fully equipped stage and another facility was the provision of an enormous restaurant on the second floor with windows overlooking Marble Arch, a Chinese-style Orient Lounge in the basement, and the Blue Tea Lounge and Soda Fountain on the first floor.
+There was a fully equipped stage.
+Other facilities were the provision of an enormous restaurant on the second floor with windows overlooking Marble Arch, a Chinese-style Orient Lounge in the basement, and the Blue Tea Lounge and Soda Fountain on the first floor.